 Normal & Reversed Phase

-While the polarity of stationary phase is greater than that of the mobile phase, it can be called normal phase chromatography; Oppositely, while the polarity of stationary phase is less than that of the mobile phase, it can be called reverse phase chromatography.
+While the polarity of the stationary phase is greater than that of the mobile phase, it can be called normal phase chromatography; Oppositely, while the polarity of the stationary phase is less than that of the mobile phase, it can be called reverse phase chromatography.